Advancing the phenomenology of GeV-scale axion-like particles: Phenomenology of ALPs: overview of state-of-the-art

+The decay widths of many of them are comparable to or smaller than the width of the $\rho$ meson.
+As a result, these resonances do not overlap, and their effects must be explicitly incorporated into the ALP phenomenology.

-The matching is performed at mass $m_{a}\gtrsim 1\text{ GeV}$.
-Relying solely on the pure ChPT is insufficient.
-First, ALPs have mixing with the pseudoscalar singlet $\eta'$, heavier excitations $P^{0}_{h} = \pi^{0}(1300),\eta(1295),\eta(1440), \dots$, and axial-vector mesons $A^{0} = a_{1}^{0},f_{1}(1285),f_{1}(1415)$.
-It may heavily enhance the ALP widths around the masses of these excitations.
-Second, various other mesons (such as vector, scalar, and tensor resonances) may contribute to the interactions in this mass range~\cite{Ilten:2018crw}.
-Therefore, one has to include the interactions of $a$ with these particles as well.
-An essential property of the resulting description is that it \textit{must} predict the observables that are independent of the chiral rotation $\kappa_{q}$ (modulo the unambiguous contribution $\text{Tr}[\kappa_{q}]$).
+Importantly, an essential property of the resulting description of the ALP phenomenology is that it \textit{must} predict the observables that are independent of the chiral rotation $\hat{\kappa}_{q}$ from Eq.~\eqref{eq:chiral-rotation} (modulo the unambiguous contribution $\text{Tr}[\hat{\kappa}_{q}]$).
 This is achieved by summing the two $\kappa_{q}$-dependent contributions: from the diagonalization of the ALP-meson quadratic Lagrangian (see Fig.~\ref{fig:mixing-direct}), and from the ALP-meson operators being cubic and quartic in fields.

-To the best of our knowledge, no existing study addresses all these issues.
+To the best of our knowledge, no existing study addresses all these features simultaneously.
 On the one hand, Refs.~\cite{Georgi:1986df,Herrera-Siklody:1996tqr,Kaiser:2000gs,Bauer:2021mvw,Bauer:2021wjo,Blinov:2021say} formulated the ALP interactions in a $\kappa_{q}$-invariant way.
 However, they only considered pure ChPT and the anomalous coupling of ALPs to photons.
 On the other hand, Refs.~\cite{Aloni:2018vki,Cheng:2021kjg,DallaValleGarcia:2023xhh} added the phenomenological interactions of ALPs with vector, scalar, and tensor mesons, and performed the matching of the ALP decay modes.
 However, in the case of non-zero $c_{G}$, the added interactions produced $\kappa_{q}$-dependent results: the contribution from higher-power operators was not included.
 In addition, they miss the mixing of ALPs with $P^{0}_{h},A^{0}$.
 These resonances are typically narrow and do not overlap, questioning the $\mathcal{O}(1)$ estimate of the uncertainty of the approach from Ref.~\cite{Aloni:2018vki}, which is based on the $U(3)$ symmetry restoration of the ALP representation in the mass range $1\text{ GeV}\lesssim m_{a} \lesssim 2\text{ GeV}$.